 Once your natural hair gel sets up, it’s ready for use.
 Simply apply a small amount to damp or dry hair as desired and style as usual.

-Important Notes Regarding Shelf Life for Natural Hair Gel Recipe
+Important Notes on the Shelf Life for Natural Hair Gel Recipe

 My natural hair gel recipe should last up to a week in the refrigerator.
 However it’s incredibly important to know that, as this is a water based hair care recipe, it will grow bacteria without a preservative.
 Refrigeration does slow down this process, however, it does not prevent it.